thomas-bouvier/floppy-bird/README.md

 ### Configuration

-Two configuration file is provided in game/src/conf.
+Two configuration files are provided in game/src/conf.

 One is made for Windows with Codeblocks, the other for Linux, but feel free to modify these paths if you change anything.